-There are three requirements that you must be able to meet before you can have an attorney appointed to represent you in a CPS case
+There are three requirements that you must be able to meet before you can have an attorney appointed to represent you in a CPS case.

 No matter if you think you will meet this requirement or not, you should fill out this form.
 The upside is that you could have a lawyer appointed to you at no cost.
-There is no downside for at least asking and showing the judge what your financial situation looks like.
+There is no downside to at least asking and showing the judge what your financial situation looks like.

 Next, CPS must have already filed a lawsuit in your child’s case.
 A lawsuit is a formal legal case against you, wherein they are asking to continue to be named as temporary caretakers for your child.
-The end goal of their lawsuit may be to terminate your parental rights and have a relative, foster family or other person be named the permanent caretaker of your child.
-Before a lawsuit is filed you will not be able to ask a court to have an attorney appointed to represent you.
+The end goal of their lawsuit may be to terminate your parental rights and have a relative, foster family, or other person be named the permanent caretaker of your child.
+Before a lawsuit is filed, you will not be able to ask a court to have an attorney appointed to represent you.

 After you request a lawyer, how quickly can one be appointed to represent you?

 If you meet all of the above requirements for having an attorney appointed to represent you in your CPS case, the next question you will likely want to be answered is how quickly can an attorney be appointed to your case?
 The answer to that question depends upon where your case is being heard.
 Many judges will assume that because you are present in their courtroom and indigent, you automatically oppose CPS removing your child from your home.
 It can happen that the judge will automatically contact an attorney to have him or she represents you in the CPS case, in which case, you may receive a call from an attorney before you ever see the inside of a courtroom.